ncdevschool2018-2/SD-3_AndreevIvan/README.md

 Helper

-1. To install a JAR in the local repository use the following command: mvn install:install-file -Dfile=<path-to-file> -DgroupId=<group-id> \
+1. To install a JAR in the local reprository use the following command: mvn install:install-file -Dfile=<path-to-file> -DgroupId=<group-id> \
        -DartifactId=<artifact-id> -Dversion=<version> -Dpackaging=<packaging>